microsoft/bonsai-solution-accelerators/logistics_supply_chain/factory_logistics/getting_started_mfg.md

-# Getting Started with your Solution Accelerator
+# Getting Started with your Factory Logistics Solution Accelerator

-Launch the browser and enter your code

-Accept the EULA, if required

-Good luck
+See write up here